Apricot-S/mjai-manue-go/tools/estimate_danger/README.md

 - Identifies discard situations after a Riichi declaration by another player; excludes cases with multiple Riichi declarations
 - Evaluates feature vectors for each discard candidate
 - Determines whether each discard candidate would deal into the Riichi player's hand
-- Stores feature vectors and deal-in information in `.gob` format
+- Stores feature vectors and deal-in information in gob format

 ### Output

-The tool outputs a binary GOB-encoded file containing:
+The tool outputs a binary gob-encoded file containing:

 - Metadata: List of feature names
 - Candidate Data: Feature vectors and deal-in information for each discard candidate in each situation